koenHA64/astrojs-elektrorepairmortsel/README.md

 To make it work:
 - run `npm install`
-- adjust the .env.example file in the /public/php folder and install all composer dependencies in that same directory
+- adjust the .env.example file in the /public/php folder and install all composer dependencies by running `composer.phar install` in that same directory

 Deployed at Netlify: https://vermillion-griffin-133731.netlify.app/ (Mail function doesn't work because PHP is not supported by Netlify)